Green-Software-Foundation/if-docs/docs/07-tutorials/how-to-build-models.md

 You will likely want add some input data validation here too.

-Finally, if your model used any fields in `inputs` or created new `outputs` that have nopt been used in the Impact Framework before, then you should add them to `units.yaml` and `units.ts`.
+Finally, if your model used any fields in `inputs` or created new `outputs` that have not been used in the Impact Framework before, then you should add them to `units.yaml` and `units.ts`.

 `Units.yaml` can be found at the path `src/config/units.yaml`.